 Genetic testing involves taking a sample of blood, cheek swab, or tissue in order to analyze a person’s genes.
 Genetic testing can be used to determine if someone has a change in their genes (mutation) that make them more likely to develop certain diseases such as cancer.

-Genetic testing can be performed on either a blood or cheek swab sample to tell if a person has one of these BRCA mutations.
-This test does not detect whether a person has cancer or not; it indicates whether a person carries a change in one of these genes which can increase cancer risk.
+Genetic testing can be performed on either a blood or cheek swab sample to tell if a person has one of these mutations.
+These tests do not detect whether a person has cancer or not; it indicates whether a person carries a change in one of these genes which can increase cancer risk.

 Genetic testing can be complex:

 For these reasons, it is important to speak with a specialist in cancer genetics—known as a genetic counselor—if you are concerned that cancer may run in your family or if you are interested in genetic testing.